Preparing your children for a lifetime of reading at every growing stage

 “Today a reader, tomorrow a leader.”

-A quote by Margaret Fuller, yet a testament to the capabilities our children achieve as they learn to read.
+“Preparing your children for a lifetime of reading at every growing stage” A quote by Margaret Fuller, yet a testament to the capabilities our children achieve as they learn to read.
 Like leadership, reading is not a skill that can be learned on its own; it requires gentle guidance and a proactive approach in our children’s reading experiences.
 There’s no prouder feeling for a parent of a young child than to watch them appreciate and fall in love with reading!

 For young children, teachers play a huge role in preparing children to understand reading, however, it’s ultimately up to you as your little one’s trusted family to support imagination and take active steps in order to ignite the admiration for reading.

 Here are some tips to help you encourage the love of reading in your home: